-Mike: Some courts or some jurisdictions do not offer diversion at all and others are more willing to.
-They’re never guaranteed, and you really need a qualified criminal defense lawyer to try to get you a diversion offer.
+Some courts or jurisdictions will not offer diversion at all, whereas others are more willing to do so.
+It can never be guaranteed that a person will qualify, so it’s very important to get a qualified criminal defense lawyer who will try to get a diversion offer.

-In terms of eligibility, usually almost every court that is willing to offer diversion, the main requirement is that you have not had a diversion plea offer in the past.
-So, if you’ve been given diversion before in the same court, it’s very unlikely to get it a second time, but it’s not impossible.
-My office has gotten diversion for people a second time, but that usually takes a lot of hard work and negotiations with prosecutors to get that plea offer again.
+In terms of eligibility, almost every court that is willing to offer diversion will require that the person has not made a diversion plea offer in the past.
+Someone who has taken a diversion offer in the past before a certain court will be unlikely to get it a second time, although it’s not impossible.
+My office has gotten diversions for people a second time, although it usually takes a lot of hard work and negotiation with prosecutors to get that plea offer a second time.

-Mike: You’re more likely to get diversion in Tempe City Court for alcohol cases.
-In Scottsdale you have a decent chance of getting diversion on domestic violence cases.
-Chandler does diversion on certain cases.
-They do them on shoplifting.
-They do them on domestic violence.
-They do them on a number of cases.
-Phoenix sometimes do diversion on some things, but they won’t do diversion on others.
-It really, you know, it really does vary across the board.
-Some courts don’t offer diversion at all and sometimes all it takes is a little hard work by an experienced criminal defense lawyer to basically create a diversion.
+A person is more likely to get diversion in a Tempe City Court for alcohol cases.
+In Scottsdale, they have a decent chance of getting diversion for domestic violence cases.
+Chandler offers diversion for certain cases like shoplifting and domestic violence; Phoenix offers diversion for some things, but not others.
+It really varies because some courts will not offer diversion at all, and sometimes all it takes is a little hard work by an experienced criminal defense lawyer to obtain a diversion.

 There have been situations where prosecutors were not willing to offer diversions, but I’ve been able to show they had a weak case and, after working on it for a while, came up with an alternative plea offer that we could agree on.
 It is like creating a diversion that did not exist in the first place.
 We negotiated that if they dismissed the case, the client would go to certain classes and do a certain amount of community service.
 Sometimes an attorney really has to think out of the box when defending their client.